Cray-HPE/docs-csm/upgrade/1.4.2/README.md

 ### NCN reboot

 This is an optional step but is strongly recommended.
 As each patch release includes updated container images that may contain CVE fixes, it is recommended to reboot each NCN to refresh cached container images.
-For detailed instructions on how to gracefully reboot each NCN, refer to relevant steps in [Stage 1 - Kubernetes Upgrade](../Stage_1.md).
+For detailed instructions on how to gracefully reboot each NCN, refer to [Reboot NCNs](../../operations/node_management/Reboot_NCNs.md).

 ### Complete upgrade